-Rockhampton has the most extensive cycle network in the region while the population centres of Gladstone, Emerald and Yeppoon, have a varying level of cycle facilities and network connectivity.
+Rockhampton has the most extensive cycle network in the region, while the population centres of Gladstone, Emerald and Yeppoon have varying levels of network connectivity and cycle facilities.
 Aside from these centres, the cycle network is largely undeveloped.
 Ongoing development of the region's cycling network for recreational and commuter use is guided by the Central Queensland Principal Cycle Network Plan.

 Census data (2016) shows that 4.2 per cent of the region's working population used active transport to travel to work on the day of the census.
-This was less than the proportion for the neighbouring Mackay, Isaac and Whitsunday region (5.3 per cent) but similar to the whole of Queensland (4.3 per cent).26
+This was less than the proportion for the neighbouring Mackay, Isaac and Whitsunday region (5.3 per cent) but similar to the whole of Queensland (4.3 per cent).29